54 doctors available in Mysore

 Book appointments with minimum wait-time & verified doctor details

-2. What is the causative agent of smallpox?
+2. What are the causes of chest pain?

 - Trauma to ribs, pleurisy and pulmonary embolism

 3. Do I need to make dietary changes to manage chest pain?

 Dietary changes are essential and recommended for the management of chest pain based on the underlying cause such as acid reflux or swallowing disorders.
 You should eat a healthy diet consisting of plenty of fruits, green leafy vegetables, whole grains and fish.
 The individual must abstain from alcohol, fried foodstuffs, spicy foods and outside contaminated food.

 4. Can breathing exercises help in the management of chest pain?